backdrop-contrib/style_settings/README.txt

 ## Style (CSS) Settings module ##

+The content of this file is based on the online documentation that can be found at https://www.drupal.org/node/2527412.
+It is recommended to read it there as it is improved, contains links and images, and code samples are syntax highlighted.

 https://drupal.org/project/style_settings is intended for theme and module maintainers but can be used for customisations by anyone with basic coding skills (for example to provide a patch for projects that could use some CSS to